skrax/Cookbook/Dough.md

 Use roomtemperature eggs or warm water.
 Mix until dough is smooth.
-Let the dough relax for 30min in foil or airtigth container.
+Let the dough relax for 30min in foil or airtight container.
 Continue with pasta making.
 Freeze immediately or hang to dry.